nodejs/node/doc/api/http.md

 * Returns {string\[]}

-Returns an array of names of headers of the outgoing outgoingMessage.
+Returns an array containing the unique names of the current outgoing headers.
 All names are lowercase.

 ### `outgoingMessage.getHeaders()`